Stand Up Paddleboarding

-Regular sightings:- Atlantic Grey Seals, Heron’s, Bass, Starfish, Compass Jelly Fish, Edible Crabs, Mermaids Purses, an array of seabirds including seasonal visitors such as Guilimots and green shanks.
+Regular sightings:- Atlantic Grey Seals, Heron’s, Bass, Starfish, Compass Jelly Fish, Edible Crabs, Mermaids Purses, and an array of seabirds including seasonal visitors such as Guilimots and green shanks.

-Occasional sightings:- Dolphins, baskin sharks, Barrel Jellyfish and Sunfish.
+Occasional sightings:- Dolphins, basking sharks and Sunfish.

 Not only will admire the wildlife, but you will help to protect it by recording sightings a bit of citizen science and by beach litter picks and cleaning some of the harder to reach stretches of the coast.

 Picnic and relax with a view having paddled to a remote beach

 Beach / River Clean those hard to reach areas

 Seal Spotting - learning about the lives of Seals

 Join one of our small group breaks hosted by one of our fun, friendly and experienced Guides.
 SUP in a Bag uses high quality SUP equipment and we paddle at a relaxed pace and stop regularly to meet a seal, take a swim, enjoy lunch with a view or simply to take a moment to breath.